|Full name||Barack Hussein Obama II|

 |Age||62 years old|

-Barack Obama Biography
+Barack Obama Sr.

 Barack Obama was born in Honolulu, Hawaii, on August 4, 1961.
 He is a United States politician recognized for being the first black president of the country.
 He governed from 2009 to 2017.
 He has also been a senator and legislator.

 His parents were Barack Obama Sr., an economist from Kenya, and Stanley Ann Dunham, an American anthropologist.
 However, both divorced when Barack Obama was two years old.
 In 1967, his mother would remarry with Lolo Soetoro, and they traveled together to the country from which he came, Indonesia.
 In Indonesia, Obama would study in the schools of Jakarta until 1971, when they would return to Honolulu with his mother’s grandparents to study at the Punahou School until 1979 when he graduated from high school.
 Then, he would travel to Los Angeles to study at the Occidental College and, two years later he would enter to Columbia University in New York, where he would graduate from the Bachelor of Liberal Arts in 1983.

 After graduation, Barack Obama worked at the Business International Corporation and the New York Public Interest Research Group.
 After four years of work, he traveled to Chicago, where he chaired the Developing Communities Project, known by its acronym DCP, from 1985 to 1988.
 Thanks to its management, the DCP increased its budget from $ 70,000 to $ 400,000, and its staff would go from one to thirteen people.

 In 1988, he would enroll in the law school at Harvard University, where thanks to a writing contest and his qualifications he was chosen to be an editor in the Harvard Law Review.
 Two years later, he would be chosen as president of the supplement, having 80 editors under his charge, which was covered by several media outlets.